LucasCodes8/Investigating-Command-and-Control-C2-Communication-Using-the-ELK-Stack-A-Network-Log-Analysis-Lab/README.md

 The lab demonstrated effective use of the ELK Stack to identify and investigate C2 communications, emphasizing the importance of analyzing various network traffic patterns.

+## Full Write-Up

+For the complete write-up, please see the [full report here](https://github.com/LucasCodes8/Investigating-Command-and-Control-C2-Communication-Using-the-ELK-Stack-A-Network-Log-Analysis-Lab/blob/main/Investigating%20Command%20and%20Control%20(C2)%20Communication%20Using%20the%20ELK%20Stack_%20A%20Network%20Log%20Analysis%20Lab.pdf).

 ## References

 - [Elastic Stack Documentation](https://www.elastic.co/guide/index.html)